Kyle-Jeynes/ClockWorkIT-Basket/README.md

 # ClockWorkIT - Basket Software

-My solution uses a MYSQL database to make it more dynamic and maintainable; I attempted to build it in the same way Laravel would work to demonstrate comptenteny in Laravel but noticed the technical interview says not to use Frameworks.
+- Implemented Database
+- Vanilla-PHP
+- Dockerized Environment

+Built from scratch, I tried to focus on implementing the core structure around Laravel to demonstrate competency in Laravel.

 ## Images of the application